 Now, maybe Joanne and her sister would be able to relax and have some stability.
 Entering into their new home still had its challenges.
 Joanne remembered being "inappropriately touched by her foster brother."
-After confiding in a friend, it was reported to her social worker which resulted in her foster parents continued on page 6 continued from page 4 nity members, or other members of one's racial or ethnic group.
-Risks and adversity are intricately tied to race, ethnicity, immigration status, and socioeconomic status.
+After confiding in a friend, it was reported to her social worker which resulted in her foster parents being confronted.
+Joanne was faced with telling the truth or lying to stay in the home.
+She did not want to go back into the cycle she had just left from, so she chose to lie for the sake of some type of stability in her life.